-- Following the implementation of the canal opening regime, turbidity decreased by 16% (median) and 31% (mean) (Table 1). - There was a significant per annum decrease in turbidity of 2% since monitoring began in July 1993, with fewer large peaks in levels over time (Figure 5 in Appendix A). - There were no notable spikes in concentrations recorded in 2021.
+- Following the implementation of the canal opening regime, turbidity decreased by 20% (median) and 31% (mean) (Table 1). - There was a significant per annum decrease in turbidity of 2% since monitoring began in July 1993, with fewer large peaks in levels over time (Figure 5 in Appendix A). - Compared to the rest of the 2022 data, a spike in turbidity was recorded in November 2022 of 154 NTU (Figure 5 in Appendix A).

 3.4.
-DIN
+Dissolved Inorganic Nitrogen

-- Following the implementation of the canal opening regime, DIN decreased by 60% (median) and 37% (mean) (Table 1). - There was a significant per annum decrease in DIN of 2% since monitoring began in July 1993 (Figure 6 in Appendix A). - Compared to the rest of the 2021 data, a spike in DIN concentrations was recorded in June.
+- Following the implementation of the canal opening regime, DIN decreased by 63% (median) and 37% (mean) (Table 1). - There was a significant decreasing trend in DIN since monitoring began in July 1993, with an annual percent change of 2.4% (Figure 6 in Appendix A). - Compared to the rest of the 2022 data, a spike in DIN concentrations was recorded in July (0.461 mg/L).
 This spike exceeded the LWRP guideline of 0.34 mg/L (Environment Canterbury, 20152), and was due to a high concentration of Nitrate-Nitrite Nitrogen, which is a component of DIN.

 3.5.
-DRP
+Dissolved Reactive Phosphorus

-- Following the implementation of the canal opening regime, median DRP did not change; however, mean DRP decreased by 35% (Table 1).
-This may be due to an increase in low levels of DRP concentrations that affect the mean, but not the median until a bigger change occurs. - There was a significant decrease in DRP of 2% per annum since monitoring began in July 1993 (Figure 7 in Appendix A). - There were fewer peak concentrations after approximately 2010. - For the 2021 calendar year, elevated levels were recorded from February to June 2021.
-This resulted in five records exceeding the LWRP guideline of 0.02 mg/L (Environment Canterbury, 20152).
+- Following the implementation of the canal opening regime, median DRP did not change; however, mean DRP decreased by 38% (Table 1).
+This may be due to an increase in low levels of DRP concentrations that affect the mean, but not the median until a bigger change occurs. - There was a significant decrease in DRP of 4% per annum since monitoring began in July 1993 (Figure 7 in Appendix A). - There were fewer peak concentrations after approximately 2010. - For the 2022 calendar year, no peaks were observed.
+No DRP records exceeded the LWRP guideline of 0.02 mg/L (Environment Canterbury, 20152).

 3.6.
-TLI
+Trophic Level Index

-- Following the implementation of the canal opening regime, median and mean TLI decreased by 7% (Table 1). - A significant decrease in TLI of 0.5% per annum was recorded since monitoring began in September 1999 (Figures 8a 8c in Appendix A). - Prior to the canal opening there was an increasing trend (Figure 8b); however, levels have been decreasing since the initiation of the canal opening (Figure 8c).
+- Following the implementation of the canal opening regime, median and mean TLI decreased by 7% (Table 1). - A significant decrease in TLI of 0.44% per annum was recorded since monitoring began in September 1999 (Figures 8a 8c in Appendix A). - Prior to the canal opening there was an increasing trend (Figure 8b); however, levels have been decreasing since the initiation of the canal opening (Figure 8c).